rtcharity/resources.eahub.org/content/events/fellowships.md

 EA fellowships are small groups of admitted fellows which meet multiple times to learn about some aspect of effective altruism.

-Introductory Fellowships usually involve groups of undergraduate students attending a series of structured group discussions and other activities every week.
+Introductory fellowships usually involve groups of undergraduate students attending a series of structured group discussions and other activities every week.
 They allow newcomers to get a high-fidelity introduction to EA and have proven to be excellent recruitment tools for university groups.
-Some uni groups choose to launch their group with an Introductory Fellowship before later introducing other club activities.
+Some uni groups choose to launch their group with an introductory fellowship before later introducing other club activities.

 Fellowships tend to exhibit more consistent attendance than regular club meetings, but they require substantial initial advertising to reach a suitably large applicant pool.